Flu Vaccine (cont.)

 In a public vaccination program designed to prevent a pandemic swine flu outbreak in 1979, about 25% of people in the United States were vaccinated.
 Unfortunately, the 1979 vaccine was associated with a small increased risk of Guillain-Barré syndrome, a serious neurological condition, with the risk estimated to be one to nine excess cases per million doses of vaccine, but no cause for this increase in risk was ever discovered.
 Fortunately, no pandemic developed, and the vaccination program for that flu virus was cancelled.
 Since that time, vaccine purification has been improved, and millions of people have continued to be vaccinated every year.
 Currently, influenza viruses are inoculated into eggs, where they multiply; afterward, they are harvested and separated from most egg particles and egg antigens.
 Attenuated viruses (for nasal spray) are grown similarly, but strains are selected that only replicate under cool or cold temperatures so they can survive in the cool nasal passages long enough to stimulate an immune response but do not easily replicate and spread to warmer body regions like the lungs.

-A recent change in 2013 is the FDA approval of Flublok, a trivalent flu vaccine made from insect-cell cultures with insect-cell recombinant DNA modified to make viral hemagglutinin.
+Another change in 2013 was the FDA approval of Flublok, a trivalent flu vaccine made from insect-cell cultures with insect-cell recombinant DNA modified to make viral hemagglutinin.
 The hemagglutinin from the three dominant flu strains are synthesized and purified for the vaccine.
 No live viruses, eggs, or mercury preservatives are used, so this vaccine is live virus-, mercury-, and egg-free.

 Must Read Articles Related to Flu Vaccine